numbas/editor-docs/source/jme-reference.rst

         * ``matrix([1,2],[3,4])``
         * ``matrix([[1,2],[3,4]])``

-.. function:: numrows(matrix)
+.. jme:function:: numrows(matrix)

     The number of rows in the given matrix

     **Example**:
         * ``numrows(matrix([1,2],[3,4],[5,6])`` → ``3``

-.. function:: numcolumns(matrix)
+.. jme:function:: numcolumns(matrix)

     The number of columns in the given matrix

     **Example**:
         * ``numrows(matrix([1,2],[3,4],[5,6])`` → ``2``

-.. function:: rowvector(a1,a2,...,aN)
+.. jme:function:: rowvector(a1,a2,...,aN)

     Create a row vector (:math:`1 \times n` matrix) with the given components.
     Alternately, you can create a row vector from a single list of numbers.